Apicurio/apicurio-data-models/README.md

 ```
 git clone https://github.com/Apicurio/apicurio-data-models.git
 cd apicurio-data-models
-mvn clean package
+mvn clean package -Ptranspilation
 ```

 ### Test the Library
-All testing is integrated into the maven build, so the standard `mvn clean package` will also execute all unit tests.
+All testing is integrated into the maven build, so the standard `mvn clean package -Ptranspilation` will also execute all unit tests.
 If the maven build succeeds, then you know everything worked!